ljstolting/olfactory_navigator/README.md

 The environment is a two-dimensional grid, with the concentration of odorant at each point equal to the total concentration divided by the square of the distance (check on this)

-The nervous system of the agent is modeled by a CTRNN with N neurons, one of which is an odorant concentraiton sensor, and two of which are motor effectors.
-This leaves N interneurons
+The nervous system of the agent is modeled by a CTRNN with N neurons, one of which is an odorant sensor, one of which is a respiration effector, and two of which are motor effectors.
+This leaves N interneurons.
+In the "resp-odor" condition, the respiration effector is (reciprocally?) connected to the odorant sensor In the "resp-move" condition, the respiration effector is connected to both movement effectors In the "resp-odor_and_move" condition, the respiration effector is connected to the odorant sensor as well as both movement effectors

 Movement effectors are

 Sensors are inspired by

 *Relevant Files*
+CTRNN.cpp, CTRNN.h, random.h, random.cpp, VectorMatrix.h, FitnessEval.py
 **Evolution**
 *Summary*
 Evolutionary fitness is evaluated by